Treats Irregular Periods

 If you have high blood pressure or take blood pressure medications, this medication is NOT for you.
 Instead, Pandia Health Medical group’s doctors recommend progestin-only pill (POPs), IUD with hormone (Mirena, Liletta, Kyleena, Skyla), implant (nexplanon), the birth control shot (depo-provera), or condoms and spermicide.

-Seasonique it’s super easy to use.
+Seasonique is super easy to use.
 Simply take one pill every day, at the same time each day.
 Many women find that taking this medication before bedtime or with your largest meal of the day helps reduce nausea and other side effects.
-After taking 84 days of active pills, you’ll switch to 7 inactive pills.
-These are inactive pills with no hormones that are there to help you get in the habit of taking your pill every day.
+After taking 84 days of active pills, you’ll switch to 7 with 10 mcg of Ethinyl Estradiol.

 Seasonique birth control pills have two main active ingredients: Levonorgestrel 1 mg (progesterone) and Ethinyl Estradiol 30 mcg (estrogen).